Skip to main content

 This function:

-• Navigates to the unique formId in the URL.
+• Navigates to the form's unique URL

-3. Create Navigation Helper Functions
+5. Create Navigation Helper Functions

-const stepForward = () => {
+const stepForward = async () => {

-if (formData.currentStep < TOTAL_STEPS) {
+if (formData.currentStep < TOTAL_STEPS && id) {

 const nextStep = formData.currentStep + 1;